 In June-July only the written exams shall be offered.
-If a student wants to dispense with continuous evaluation in this period, he will be able to take the final exam reserved for those cases.
-Before taking the exam though, the student shall sign a form in which he he states his decision to dispense with continuous evaluation.
+If a student wants to dispense with continuous evaluation in this period, the student will be able to take the final exam reserved for those cases.
+Before taking the exam though, a form shall be signed, in which the student formulates the decision to dispense with continuous evaluation.

-The provisional fails will become definitive should the student not take any of the written exams in this second period.
+The provisional fail will become definitive should the student not take any of the written exams in this second period.